Tropical Fukaya Algebras: Error estimate

 with $\co$ a constant independent of $\nu$.
-(See Abouzaid \cite[5.10]{ab:ex}).
+(See Abouzaid \cite[Equation (5.10)]{ab:ex}).

-\subsection{Uniform right inverse}
+\section{Uniform right inverse}

-We construct a uniformly bounded right inverse for the linearized operator of the approximate solution from the given right inverses of the pieces of the broken map.
-On the neck region for the edge $e \in \Edge_\black(\Gamma)$ in $C^\nu$, let $\cT^{u,\pm}_e$ be parallel transport along the path
+In this Section, we construct a uniformly bounded right inverse for the linearized operator of the approximate solution.
+Using the right inverses of the pieces of the broken map, we construct an approximate inverse.
+For large neck lengths, the error of the approximate inverse is shown to be small enough that an actual inverse can be constructed.

+First, for any element in the target space of the linearized operator of the approximate solution, we give a nearby element in the target space of the linearized operator of the broken map.
+We denote the linearized operator of the approximate solution by

 Given an element